eleclink-helix/platform-api/README.md

 **Currency values**

 Currency values (as seen in `#/components/schemas/Currency`) are defined as **decimal numbers** with a precision of maximum 2 decimal places, and interpreted in **Euros (€)**.

+### 🪝 Webhooks

+A _webhook_ is an event-driven, automated way for a service (in this case **Helix**) to send real-time data to another service when a specific event occurs, using a standard HTTP request.
+It _eliminates the need for constant polling_, making the change detection process efficient and instant.

+**Helix** offers various event-driven _Webhooks_ described in detail in the respective [Wiki page](https://github.com/eleclink-helix/platform-api/wiki/Webhooks).

 ## 🐍 Python Client SDK
 ​